portostar/Chrome-Screen-Audio/README.md

 For developing locally, you will first have to call npm install, then load the server using node server.js.
 It will output the current port, which will be 8080 by default.

-Installation of the nodeJS app
+# Installation of the nodeJS app

 By default, you can access all .wav files and .mp3 files by calling http://localhost:8080/uploads/{name_of_file}.
 If you enable S3 bucket uploading in config.js, the files will get removed from that directory and will be available in your bucket only.

-You will have to adjust th line93 in index.html:
+You will have to adjust ine 93 in index.html:

    var socketio = io.connect('https://xing-nib.rhcloud.com:8443', {secure:true});

 and change the URL to http://localhost:8080 and remove the {secure:true}.

+Also, ffmpeg is set up to do the conversion on the server.
+Besides having to setup the port and ip, most importantly you will also have to adjust the path to ffmpeg inside server.js.
+If you need ffmpeg you can get the newest version from http://johnvansickle.com/ffmpeg/ - just wget and untar it and set up the path, and you're ready to go.

+# Bugs

+Currently, uploading of large files (more than 10 seconds) will not work.
+I'm working on an uploader.